matthewcaren/KeyWI/README.md

-# wind-instrument-platform
+# the KeyWI
-a development platform for realistic and expressive electronic wind instruments
+an expressive and accessible electronic wind instrument & wind instrument development platform